ViP3R76/SPT-MagazineManagementSystem/README.md

 ---
 ## Changelog
+1.0.2
+- **Bugfix**: Added range for baseLoad-/Unload from 0.01 to 1 and added checks for config
+- **Bugfix**: Changed some default config-related stuff
+- **Refactor**: Config-Rewrite skipped if only comments have been changed

 1.0.1
 - **Bugfix**: Changed default config-generation settings
 - **Bugfix**: Forgot to change the sizedown on 3-2 slot conversion for inventory optic of the weapon